MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
 For Feature Updates, this policy specifies the number of days a user can snooze Engaged restart reminder notifications.
-The snooze period can be set between 1 and 3 days.
+The snooze period can be set between 1-3 days.

 Value type is integer.
-Default is 3 days.
+Default is three days.

-Supported value range: 1 - 3.
+Supported value range: 1-3.

 If you disable or do not configure this policy, the default behaviors will be used.

 If any of the following policies are configured, this policy has no effect:
-1. No auto-restart with logged on users for scheduled automatic updates installations
+1. No autorestart with logged on users for scheduled automatic updates installations
 2. Always automatically restart at scheduled time
-3. Specify deadline before auto-restart for update installation
+3. Specify deadline before autorestart for update installation

 <!--/Description-->
 <!--ADMXMapped-->